 Shell, the British-Dutch oil and gas company concluded that, “engaged employees have fewer accidents.”
 The company found (among its oil refinery employees) that a one percentage-point increase in team employee engagement is associated with a 4 percent decrease in the number of safety incidents per employee.
 This connection would not have been revealed without the power of big data insights.

 Maintenance of product quality is of utmost priority to manufacturers.
 They are constantly on the lookout for areas of improvement.
 While most of them may be equipped with data they need to improve quality standards, they may lack the ability to interpret the data into actionable insights.
-The use of predictive analytics in testing can save huge sums of money.
+The use of predictive analytics software in testing can save huge sums of money.
 These insights can drastically reduce the number of unnecessary tests required.
 It can also be used to determine the number and type of tests needed instead of running all the tests.

 Apply Big Data To Your IndustryManufacturing data analysis